QubesOS/qubes-doc/project-security/verifying-signatures.md

 There are several ways to get the Release Signing Key for your Qubes release.

  - If you have access to an existing Qubes installation, the release keys are available in dom0 in `/etc/pki/rpm-gpg/`.
-   These can be copied into other VMs for further use.
+   These can be [copied][copy-from-dom0] into other VMs for further use.
    In addition, every other VM contains the release key corresponding to that installation's release in `/etc/pki/rpm-gpg/`.

  - Fetch it with GPG: